Recognizing Innovation in Park Management and Practices

 Previous Award Winners

 2019 Toro Urban Park Innovation Award Winner: La Lomita Park, Denver, CO

-La Lomita Park has received $50,000 to support park improvements including educational signage.
-The La Lomita Park project is a unique collaboration between Denver’s Parks and Recreation and Public Works agencies and serves as a pilot effort for the City & County of Denver’s new Green Infrastructure Implementation Strategy highlighting opportunities for implementing green infrastructure in Denver parks.
-The success of this project, both the collaborative approach to design and implementation as well as the performance of the park for both stormwater management and recreational purposes, establishes a precedent for future multi-agency projects.
-The funds from the Toro Urban Park Innovation Award are transforming the park into a learning lab by supporting environmental education through interpretive signage for the community, including nearby schools.
+The La Lomita Park project showcased a unique collaboration between Denver’s Parks and Recreation and Public Works agencies and served as a pilot effort for the City & County of Denver’s Green Infrastructure Implementation Strategy.
+The success of the project — both the collaborative approach to design and implementation as well as the multi-purpose performance of the park for stormwater management and recreational purposes — established a precedent for future multi-agency projects.
+The funds from the Toro Urban Park Innovation Award helped to transform the park into a learning lab by supporting environmental education through interpretive signage for the community and nearby schools.

 Work continues at La Lomita Park in Denver, CO.
 Construction fencing remains around native plantings and other green infrastructure features.
 Photo credit: Denver Parks and Recreation.